sjoerdvandommelen/id5415/collections/_id5415/3-2-assignment.md

 For  the LDR, you will need the capacitor in your kit, and a few wires, and you can connect the circuit  in the following manner to the  pi (GPIO18:

---- image for raspberry pi connection ---
+TODO --- image for raspberry pi connection ---

 Next, for the DHT, you will need a 10kΩ resistor , some wires, and can connect it like so (GPIO  4):

----- img for pi connection ----
+TODO ---- img for pi connection ----